GoogleCloudPlatform/professional-services/README.md

 # TODO: Readme should have very clear instructions on running the entire pipeline, including getting started and the repo and pretty much anything else a dev running the code would need.

+# TODO: Once project is ready to go, change the log level from DEBUG to INFO.

 ## Contributors
 Michael Sherman (michaelsherman@google.com)
 Michael Sparkman (michaelsparkman1996@gmail.com)